gmc-code/PC-microbit-micropython/docs/lessons2/audio.rst

             .. tab-item:: Q1

-                Play any 3 built in sounds using a list, separating them with a 1 second pause.
+                Play any 3 built-in sounds using a list, separating them with a 1 second pause.

                 .. code-block:: python